 There is no limit to the number of timers that you can add.
 Simply click the plus (+) button to add additional countdowns and make changes to the settings as necessary.

 This final image shows three timers currently setup, one for each type of countdown.
-You can see that each timer is currently running from the time shown on the right.
+You can see that each timer is currently running from the time shown on the left.
 The Start buttons have also all switched to Stop buttons.